1. Website Planet

 In this interview series by Website Planet, experts from the top companies in AI, SaaS, martech, and more reveal exactly how they validate gaps in their industry to develop solutions that thrive even in the most competitive markets, and what emerging trends they’re going to leverage to keep their competitive edge.
 A condensed playbook backed by decades of experience, concrete metrics, and real-life stories to help you learn how to spot the right opportunity at the right time, and craft a truly-unique value proposition.

 Brent Toderash is the Project Director at Modern Earth, a web design company based in Canada.
-He has been involved in startup operations for more than 30 years as an entrepreneurn and consulted hundreds of web and technology projects in the last two decades.
+He has been involved in startup operations for more than 30 years as an entrepreneur and consulted hundreds of web and technology projects in the last two decades.

 What gaps or trends in your industry led to the founding of your company, and what are your biggest milestones so far in terms of customers, revenue team, etc.?